heremaps/xyz-documentation/docs/cli/basic-features.md

 ##### Upload history of a space
-HERE CLI saves up to 3 upload commands you execute for a space within the space metadata.
+HERE CLI saves up to 3 last used upload commands you execute for a space within the space metadata.
 This allows you to re-use one of them later with the `--history` option with a command index which can range from 0(newest) to 2 (oldest).
 If you use the `--history` option without an index, you will be provided with the list of historical upload commands from which you can choose one to re-execute.

 ```here xyz upload <SPACE_ID> --history [0-2|blank]```